 The full and complete returns of the election held in Connecticut last week show that the Democracy carried the day by an overwhelming majority, utterly routing the enemy in every particular.
 Gov. Ingersoll has been reelected by an increased majority over both of his opponents.
 The total vote of the State was 61,671.
-Ingersoll received 46,784; Harrison, Republican, 40,042; Smith, Temperance, 4.826; scattering, 19.
+Ingersoll received 46,784; Harrison, Republican, 40,042; Smith, Temperance, 4,826; scattering, 19.
 The Senate stands 17 Democrats and 4 Republicans.
 The House will be composed of 140 Democrats, 98 Republicans and 3 Independents.
 This gives a Democratic majority of 13 in the Senate, 39 in the House, and 52 on a joint ballot.
 Last year the Republicans had a majority of one in the Senate and the Democrats a majority of twentythree in the House.
 The most important result of this election is the undoubted choice of a Democrat to succeed Hon.
 Wm.
 A. Buckingham (Republican) in the United States Senate.
 Already, the prominent candidates are being discussed and considered, in advance of the meeting of the Legislature next month.

 The Republican newspapers maintain an unusual silence in regard to the Connecticut election, not deigning an explanation of the total defeat which has overtaken their party.
 Evidently a change is going on in the minds of the Northern people, which threatens to engulph the Republicans at an early day.
 Without definite policy on the currency question, dissatisfaction arises on every hand, and the mixture of the administration with revenue frauds helps to weaken the confidence of the masses.
 One after another assailable point is captured by the Democrats, and the hands of the opposition are continually strengthened against the Republicans.
 Victory emboldens the assault and tends to unite the Democracy everywhere, while a correspondering weakness is engendered among the rank and file of the dominant party, which the leaders are unable to check and control, since they are divided in their own counsels on the prominent questions of the day, and can no longer raise the hue and cry over dead issues of the war and reconstruction, which so long cemented the party together.
 The handwriting is upon the wall, and the great Republican party of the nation begins to quake before the judgment already pronounced.
 Clinging desperately to the achievements of the past, unmindful of the future interests of this great country, and blindly exhausting its efforts in saving the debris of a desperate struggle, the opportunity for perpetuating its existence and power is almost gone.
-It has wearied the masses with stock company to publish a Democratic paper platitudes on freedom and civil rights, while in Greenville, and it is rumored that Col. its power has been wielded to protect an arrogant, tyrannical majority in crushing out

-- Dr. Paul Connor, an esteemed citizen of whole communities and over-riding the minerity in reconstructed States.
+It has wearied the masses with platitudes on freedom and civil rights, while its power has been wielded to protect an arrogant, tyrannical majority in crushing out gant, tyrannical majority in crushing out \\ Dr. Paul Connor, an esteemed citizen of accomplish it.
+The Book tells us that "wiswhole communities and over-riding the mi- Cokesbury, died at his residence in that place dom is justified of her children." nority in reconstructed States.